 - Damaged Plumbing Plumbing that has been damaged may be able to be repaired in the field according to the components damaged.
-To determine if damage can be repaired in the field, contact Chart LNG Technical Services (contact info on last page) with pictures of damage. - Dents Dents on a Chart LNG fuel tank may or may not affect the performance of the tanks depending to their size.
-To determine if a dent will affect performance, contact Chart LNG Technical Services (contact info on last page) with pictures of damage. - Fire Tanks exposed to fire damage must be removed from service due to unseen possible damage to welds & inner tank.
+To determine if damage can be repaired in the field, contact Chart LNG Technical Services (contact info on last page) with pictures of the damage. - Dents Dents on a Chart LNG fuel tank may or may not affect the performance of the tanks depending on their size.
+To determine if a dent will affect performance, contact Chart LNG Technical Services (contact info on last page) with pictures of the damage. - Fire Tanks exposed to fire damage must be removed from service due to unseen possible damage to welds & inner tank.
+Contact Chart LNG Technical Services (contact info on last page) with pictures of the damage.